plotly/Dash.jl/docs/src/index.md

 ```
 * For multiple output callback must return any collection with element for each output

-## Comparation with original python syntax
+## Comparision with original python syntax

 ### component naming: